crouvpony47/furdown/README.md

 - `furdown.exe -b -d -g https://www.furaffinity.net/scraps/flipstick -dt %ARTIST%.s\%SUBMID%.%FILEPART%.dsc.htm -st %ARTIST%.s\%SUBMID%.%FILEPART%`

 Note that `%` might need to be escaped as `%%` in batch scripts.

+### Advanced options

+The builtin authentication mechanism based on the embedded Internet Explorer can be bypassed by setting FURDOWN_COOKIES and FURDOWN_USERAGENT environment variables to the appropriate values.
+If only FURDOWN_USERAGENT is set, furdown and its embedded IE will use the User-Agent value provided, and if only FURDOWN_COOKIES is set, it is your responsibility to match the User-Agent of the cookies source and the one used by furdown.

+Note that the FURDOWN_COOKIES is expected to contain the entire cookie header value (something like `b=XXX; __gads=XXX; a=XXX; s=XXX; __qca=XXX; sz=XXX; cc=XXX; __cfduid=XXX` where `XXX`s are some values)